How do the

 However, expert feedback suggested that kicking off from the centre mark would present too significant a challenge for the attacker.
 The end result being that less than 15% of contests would have likely resulted in a goal being scored.

-For ADG to be effective as a tiebreaker, a scoring rate of 20% is required.
-This rate removes the expectation that the attacker will always score and consequently removes the 60/40 advantage for the team kicking first.
-The 20% scoring rate also ensures that if ADG enters sudden death, the match won’t be excessively prolonged before a match-winning goal.
+For ADG to be effective as a tiebreaker, a scoring rate of about 20% is required.
+This rate removes the expectation that a player will always score and consequently eliminates the 60/40 advantage for the team kicking first.
+Additionally, a scoring rate of at least 20% also ensures that if ADG enters sudden death, the match won’t be excessively prolonged before there’s a winning goal.

 Another reason 32 yards was selected is because the apex of the penalty arc is 10 yards from the ADG mark.
 So, it acts as a marker for the defender’s kick-off position.